MVPDagen/2018Content/README.md

-# Content
+# Welcome
-Here is all content from MVP Dagen 2018
+This is where you should find all slides, scripts and resources from MVP Dagen 2018